-If you find yourself content with your understanding of yourself, others, and your nation, I firstly envy your clarity and secondly advise you to not read on.
-The theories posited in Jung’s essay are quite dangerous, dealing with the illusory nature of knowing ourselves, others, or our society.
+The theories posited in Jung’s essay are quite dangerous, dealing with the illusory nature of knowing ourselves, others, and our society.
 This is the case with much of philosophy–and that is precisely what this is: philosophy.
 Regardless of Jung’s credentials as a merited psychologist, by no means does this essay explore theories empirically or statistically.
-ITs really up to the rader to decide its worth.
+It’s really up to the reader to decide its worth.
 Jung argues it ought to be that way, claiming statistics and averages only mislead (see below).

 “The statistical method shows facts in the light of the ideal average but does not give us a picture of their empirical reality…it can falsify the actual truth in a most misleading way.
 This is particularly true of theories which are based on statistics.
 The distinctive thing about real facts, however, is their individuality.
 Not to put too fine a point on it, one could say that the real picture consists of nothing but exceptions to the rule, and that, in consequence, absolute reality has predominantly the character of irregularity [emphasis added].”

 Humans know themselves as they do their anatomy–though we have little understanding of every function and process of the body, it sustains us, if we recognize it or not.
 I will note that some ideas in Jung’s essay proved too hypothetical to convince me.
 Regardless, he is a figure of intimidating merit, so I do my best in portraying his ideas as they appeared in the book.
 I am going to do this review a bit differently–instead of simply presenting my feelings on the essay, I would rather summarize it and let the reader decide how to feel.
 With that, let’s get started (you will find a few ideas quite timely).